 - Do not bend or punch holes in Student ID Card. - Keep Student ID Card away from cell phones. - Do not loan your card to anyone student or otherwise.
-If found doing so, you may face the loss of certain areas' access privileges. - If your card is lost or stolen, contact the Office of Student Affairs, 503.517.1007. - Replacement Cards: If a replacement card is needed for any reason (lost, stolen, damaged, name change, etc.), the cost to replace is \$15.
-It will be available after 1:00 p.m., Monday through Friday in the Office of Student Affairs.
+If found doing so, you may face the loss of certain areas' access privileges. - If your card is lost or stolen, contact the Office of Student Life, 503.517.1007. - Replacement Cards: If a replacement card is needed for any reason (lost, stolen, damaged, name change, etc.), the cost to replace is \$15.